Black Forest, the Bavarian Alps, and Austria Tour

 - 'My Time' guaranteed

-Wander down cobblestoned streets in stunning villages, explore Ludwig’s fairytale castles, taste wine on the ‘route Alsace du Vin’, take in the spectacular mountain views from Hitler’s Eagle Nest and the undulating ‘Sound of Music’ hills near beautiful, baroque Salzburg… ahhhh!
+Wander down cobblestoned streets in stunning villages, explore Ludwig’s fairytale castles and taste wine on the ‘route Alsace du Vin’.
+Tour the stunning Gardens of Mainau, take in the spectacular mountain views from Hitler’s Eagles Nest and soak up the atmosphere of beautiful, baroque Salzburg… ahhh!

-- Stay 4 nights in Triberg, in one of Germany’s oldest hotels
+- Stay 4 nights in Schönwald in the centre of the Black Forest

 - Taste wine on the ‘route Alsace du Vin’